What is BrainTrust?

 There are several reasons why you might not be accepted, including the following:

 - You are too early in your journey and need more foundational knowledge.
-Don’t worry – we will connect you to the resources you need and work with you to get you ready for BrainTrust.

 - The interview process reveals that your primary interest is in the social aspect of the group, not in growing your business.
 We love to socialize too, but the members of BrainTrust are focused on growing sustainable, profitable companies.